 This course will be taught entirely through Desire 2 Learn (D2L).
 As you instructor, my job is to facilitate your learning experience through D2L, answer questions you might have about the subject matter, and manage the online course space.
-Should you have technical difficulties with D2L, please contact the D2L Help Desk or call their service number, 1-517-432-6200 (local) or 1-844-678-6200 (North America & Hawaii), instead of emailing me.
+Should you have technical difficulties with D2L, please contact the D2L Help Desk or call their service number, (517) 432-6200, instead of emailing me.
+Please keep in mind that the Help Desk is hosted by MSU and is available daily 7am-midnight EDT.

 A note about online courses: Since this course is completely online, it is your responsibility to make sure that you will have consistent access to the Internet throughout the course.
-You should commit yourself to seven weeks of working very hard.
-Do not plan a summer vacation in the middle of this class!

-Remember, each week of an accelerated summer course is equal to TWO WEEKS of a regular semester!
-Plan to spend around 4 hours per day working on PSY 101 (assuming a 5-day work week).
+Keep in mind that the workload in an accelerated summer course will be intense so plan accordingly!
+Remember, each week of an accelerated summer course is equal to TWO WEEKS of a regular semester.
+Plan to spend around 4 hours per day working on PSY 101 (assuming a 5-day workweek).
 This includes the time you spend reading the text, viewing lectures, working on homework problems, taking quizzes, and studying the material.
+If you feel that you will not have the necessary time to successfully complete this course because of your plans or personality, then consider dropping this class as soon as possible.
 The best way to be successful in PSY 101 is to stay on top of the material.